suffolklibraries/sljekyll/_events/woodbrodge-2019-10-02-fashion-show.md

 breadcrumb: y
 ---

 Join us for a fashion-filled evening with a catwalk show from Holly Blue, Laura Jane, Ninni Noo and Sweet dreams and stalls from Tilley & Grace, Woodbridge Emporium, Silver Sun and Lounge Hair & Beauty.
+You might also win something lovely in our raffle!

 Tickets include a welcome drink and can be purchased by contacting the library.